Tips for Reducing the Risk of Harm from Substance Use

 - Don’t use alone.
 Be sure you are with people you trust, and who know what to do in an emergency.

-- How you use the drug changes the potency.
-Smoking and injection act quickly while ingestion acts slowly and can lead to an accidental overdose.
+- How you use the drug changes the strength or potency.
+Smoking, injecting, snorting, and inhaling act quickly while swallowing, eating, or drinking act slowly and can lead to an accidental overdose.

 - Watch how other people behave but remember that not everyone responds in the same way.